Retirement provision in Switzerland. The essentials at a glance.

 Consequences in the second pillar

 The following applies in particular to pension funds: The lower the level of employment and salary, the more severe the impact on retirement income.
-Employers are only required to include their employees in a pension fund if the employee has an annual income of CHF 21,510 (as of 2022).
-The coordination deduction, which is currently CHF 25,095, also has a major impact on the BVG pension of part-time employees.
+Employers are only required to include their employees in a pension fund if the employee has an annual income of CHF 22,050 (as at 2023).
+The coordination deduction, which is currently CHF 25,725 (as at 2023), also has a major impact on the BVG pension of part-time employees.
 With many pension funds, the coordination deduction is deducted from the salary before it becomes liable for contributions.
 In the event of a career break, it is also not possible to deposit into the second pillar.

 Gainfully employed persons with small workloads for various employers are particularly affected.
 It makes sense for them to combine their individual wages if the pension fund regulations allow this.
 As a result, the insured income is increased, and the coordination deduction is incurred only once.
 Any gaps in the second pillar can also be reduced by a subsequent purchase of pension benefits.